neuefische/web-exercises/sessions/react-state-3/journal-app-form/README.md

 # React State: Journal App with Form Submit

-Currently our journal entries are stored in an array.
-We want to store this array in state to be able to add new entries.
+In this challenge we want to store the entries information in a state to be able to add new entries.

-> 💡 You can use this template as a starting point, but if you are far enough along with your own Journal App, please use yours instead.

 ## Task